arinc9/tcp-in-udp/README.md

 bit 0 - 15	Source Port
 bit 16 - 31	Destination Port
-bit 32 - 47	Length (A change, must be calculated) bit 48 - 63	Checksum (A change, nothing needed to do, BPF helper will calculate) bit 64 - 79	Acknowledgment Number First Half bit 80 - 95	Acknowledgment Number Second Half bit 96 - 111	Data Offset and Flags
+bit 32 - 47	Length (A change, must be calculated) bit 48 - 63	Checksum (A change, must be calculated manually or with bpf_l4_csum_replace helper) bit 64 - 79	Acknowledgment Number First Half
+bit 80 - 95	Acknowledgment Number Second Half
+bit 96 - 111	Data Offset and Flags
 bit 112 - 127	Window
-bit 128 - 143	Sequence Number First Half (A change, read it from tcphdr_addr->seq) bit 144 - 159	Sequence Number Second Half (A change, read it from tcphdr_addr->seq)
+bit 128 - 143	Sequence Number First Half (A change, read it from Sequence Number field of TCP header) bit 144 - 159	Sequence Number Second Half (A change, read it from Sequence Number field of TCP header)

 tinuhdr to tcphdr
 bit 0 - 15	Source Port
 bit 16 - 31	Destination Port
-bit 32 - 47	Sequence Number First Half (A change, read it from tinuhdr->seq) bit 48 - 63	Sequence Number Second Half (A change, read it from tinuhdr->seq) bit 64 - 79	Acknowledgment Number First Half
-bit 80 - 95	Acknowledgment Number Second Half
-bit 96 - 111	Data Offset and Flags
-bit 112 - 127	Window
-bit 128 - 143	Checksum (A change, nothing needed to do, BPF helper will calculate) bit 144 - 159	Urgent Pointer (A change, set it to 0)
+bit 32 - 47	Sequence Number First Half (A change, read it from Sequence Number field of TCP-in-UDP header) bit 48 - 63	Sequence Number Second Half (A change, read it from Sequence Number field of TCP-in-UDP header) bit 64 - 79	Acknowledgment Number First Half bit 80 - 95	Acknowledgment Number Second Half bit 96 - 111	Data Offset and Flags bit 112 - 127	Window bit 128 - 143	Checksum (A change, must be calculated manually or with bpf_l4_csum_replace helper) bit 144 - 159	Urgent Pointer (A change, set it to 0)
 ```